Roland Young

 Roland Young (11 November 1887 – 5 June 1953) was an English-born actor.
 He began his acting career on the London stage, but later found success in America and received an Academy Award nomination for his role in the film Topper (1937).

 In 1960, Young was posthumously honored with two stars on the Hollywood Walk of Fame for his contributions in the television and motion pictures industries.

 Early life

 Born in London, England, Young was the son of an architect, and early indications were that he would pursue the father's career.
-He was educated at Sherborne School, Sherborne, Dorset and University College London before being accepted into the Royal Academy of Dramatic Art where his fellow classmate was Gordon Richards.
+He was educated at Sherborne School, Sherborne, Dorset and University College London before being accepted into the Royal Academy of Dramatic Art where his classmate was Gordon Richards.

 Career

 Young made his first stage appearance in London's West End in Find the Woman in 1908, and in 1912 he made his Broadway debut in Hindle Wakes.
 He appeared in two comedies written for him by Clare Kummer, Good Gracious Annabelle!
 (1916) and A Successful Calamity (1917) before he served with the United States Army during World War I. He returned to New York when the war ended, and married Kummer's daughter Majorie in 1921 after they costarred in Kummer's Rollo's Wild Oat.
 For the next few years, he alternated between New York and London.
 He made his film debut in the 1922 silent film Sherlock Holmes, in which he played Watson opposite John Barrymore as Holmes.

 He signed a contract with Metro-Goldwyn-Mayer and made his talkie debut in The Unholy Night (1929), directed by Lionel Barrymore.
 He was loaned to Warner Bros. to appear in Her Private Life (also 1929), with Billie Dove and Fox Film Corporation, winning critical approval for his comedic performance as Jeanette MacDonald's husband in Don't Bet on Women (1931).
 He was again paired with MacDonald Annabelle's Affairs (1931), a talkie version of Good Gracious Annabelle!.
 He appeared in Cecil B. de Mille's The Squaw Man, and played opposite Alfred Lunt and Lynn Fontanne in The Guardsman (both 1931).
 He appeared with Evelyn Brent in Columbia's The Pagan Lady (also 1931) and Pola Negri in RKO's A Woman Commands (1932).
 His final film under his MGM contract was Lovers Courageous (1932), opposite Robert Montgomery.
 He had a starring role in a risqué comedy for Fox entitled Pleasure Cruise (1933) alongside Genevieve Tobin.